josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/🎯_what_was_bds_supposed_to_do.md

 and

-> **this contemporary intervention has the same target, mechanism and objective**
+> **this contemporary action has the same target, mechanism and purpose**

 are different claims.

-The first describes an embodied historical response.
+The first concerns perception and historical memory.

-The second requires evidence.
+The second requires analysis.

 ---

-## 🎯 Conduct-Targeted Pressure Versus Identity-Targeted Intimidation
+## 🎯 Identity-Targeted Intimidation Versus Conduct-Targeted Pressure

-A useful distinction is:

 ```mermaid
 flowchart TD